Viinnert/Computational-Physics/Molecular_Dynamics/README.md

 - _pycache_:
 - data: The data generated from the simulation is saved to this folder in hdf5 format and used for analysis.
-- tests: This folder contains python scripts which result in pre-programmed experiment and produces figure which are used in the report.
+- tests: This folder contains python scripts which result in pre-programmed experiment and produces figure which are used in the report. -> Just run those python files for figure reproduction of the report.

 and the following files:

 - md_main: This python script contains the primary simulation class and some extra essential functions for the simulation.
 - md_plot: This python script contains functions to analyse and/or plot the data generated from the simumlation.

-### Run simulation:
+### Run simulation from scratch:

+FOR FIGURE REPRODUCTION OF THE REPORT SEE "Pre-made experiments" FUTHER DOWN BELOW INSTEAD!

 To run a simulation you must import "md_main".